aniket-provue/Gmail-Integration/README.md

 ## Notes
 - **Security:** Never commit your `.env` file or API keys to GitHub.
 - **Persistence:** For production, replace the in-memory store in `gmail-mcp-user.ts` with a database.
-- **Customization:** Extend the agent or add new tools/workflows as needed.
+- **Customization:** Extend the agent or add new features as needed.

 ---